 First, brief definitions: Technically, polyamory means multiple loves and polygamy means multiple spouses.
 Polyamory is a form of consensual non-monogamy (CNM) with emotionally intimate relationships among multiple people that can also be sexual and/or romantic partners.
-In its most common form, polygamy is actually polygyny, in which one man marries multiple women and (in most cases) the first wife has the most wifely power unless one of the subsequent wives bears the first son.
+In its most common form, polygamy is actually polygyny, in which one man marries multiple women.

 Now, five of the main ways that polyamory and polygamy are different from each other.